 The Consultant shall refrain, throughout the Duration and for a period of [duration] immediately thereafter, from conducting activities in competition with the Company, whether on an independent basis or for another person, association, or business.

-In the event of a breach of this article, the Consultant shall be liable to pay compensation for damages in the amount of [amount].
+In the event of a breach of this clause, the Consultant shall be liable to pay compensation for damages in the amount of [amount].

 Confidentiality